allenrattler/AllenRattler-Analytics-Portfolio/README.md

 | `Hospital-Claim-Denial-Revenue-Recovery` | Project 2 — Hospital Claim Denial & Revenue Recovery |
 | `Consumer-Credit-Risk-&-Loan-Profitability-Analysis` | Project 3 — Consumer Credit Risk & Loan Profitability Analysis |

-Each branch contains a full README, all raw and processed data files, SQL query files, Python data generation notebook, and Power BI dashboard screenshots.
+Each branch contains a detailed README, relevant raw and processed data files, SQL query files, Power BI dashboard files and screenshots, and supporting project documentation.
+Project contents vary based on the tools and workflow used for each analysis.

 ---